Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both clues are specific and distinct, avoiding the word 'food' while clearly pointing to it through context of social gatherings and preparation techniques.
+Both clues are highly specific and directly relate to 'food' without using the word itself.
+They offer distinct angles (social/taste and fundamental need/nutrients) which is excellent.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer